-Allergy medication can be used to shrink swollen adenoid tissue in children whose allergies are the main cause of sleep apnea.
+When allergies are the main cause of a child’s sleep apnea, allergy medication can be used to shrink the swollen adenoid tissue.
 Your doctor may recommend nasal steroids, saline spray, and nonprescription allergy medications for about six weeks, or until allergy symptoms improve.

 If your child continues to have sleep apnea because of swollen adenoid tissue, the doctor may recommend surgery to remove this tissue.

 Continuous positive airway pressure, commonly known as CPAP, uses pressurized air to hold the airways open as your child sleeps.
-Before your child goes to sleep, he or she places a small mask over the nose.
+Before going to sleep, your child places a small mask over their nose, mouth, or both.
 A tube connects the mask to the CPAP machine, which delivers air into the tube.

-Our doctors may recommend supplemental oxygen therapy at home for infants with sleep apnea caused by an unusually narrow airway, jaw, or nasal cavity.
+For infants with sleep apnea caused by an unusually narrow airway, jaw, or nasal cavity, our doctors may recommend supplemental oxygen therapy at home.
 This treatment may also be used in children who have a blockage in one of the nasal passages, which is known as choanal atresia.